Semistable Higgs bundles, periodic Higgs bundles and representations of algebraic fundamental groups: Higgs correspondence in mixed characteristic

-which is equal to a scalar $\bar \mu\in k$.
-So we get $\phi=\lambda+p\bar\mu\in W_2$.
-An easy induction shows the lemma for a general $n$. \end{proof} The following two corollaries are immediate. \begin{corollary} Let $(H_i,\nabla_i,Fil_i,\Phi_i), i=1,2$ be two Fontaine modules over $X/W$, and $(E_i,\theta_i)$ the associated graded Higgs bundles.
-If $(E_1,\theta_1)$ is isomorphic to $(E_2,\theta_2)$ and mod $p$ Higgs stable, then $(H_i,\nabla_i,Fil_i,\Phi_i), i=1,2$ are isomorphic. \end{corollary} \begin{corollary} Assume $n\leq p-2$.
-The equivalence in Theorem \ref{periodic corresponds to FF module over a truncated witt ring} induces an equivalence of categories between the category of absolutely irreducible crystalline $\Z_{p}$-sheaves over $X^0$ and the category of one-periodic mod $p$ stable Higgs bundles over $X/W$. \end{corollary} We conclude this section with one example. \begin{example} Let $A_1$ be any ordinary abelian variety defined over $k$ of dimension $g$.
+To demonstrate the usage of the theory in a higher Hodge-Tate weight situation, we provide an immediate construction of a $p$-divisible group over a geometric base over $W$ whose Kodaira-Spencer map is an isomorphism. \begin{example} Let $A_1$ be any ordinary abelian variety defined over $k$ of dimension $g$.
 By Serre-Tate theory, it has the canonical lifting $A$ over $W(k)$ with the Frobenius lifting $F: A\to A$.
 Consider the following Higgs bundle $(E,\theta)$ over $A/W$: